Meet the last 8 teams in the running for the Women's World Cup

 Netherlands began the tournament in a group with the U.S., and finished in the top spot after beating Portugal and Vietnam and tying the U.S. 1-1.

-The Dutch will be at a disadvantage as it faces Spain.
+The Dutch will be at a disadvantage as they face Spain.
 They will play without midfielder Danielle van de Donk, who is suspended for one match for accumulated yellow cards.
 Van de Donk is the linchpin between the Netherlands offense and defense, as well as a leader on the pitch, so her team may struggle to advance without her.

 The Dutch made it to the World Women's Cup final in 2019, where they lost to the U.S. 2-0.